 Remember You Rights

 Just because you’ve been stopped for a DWI does not mean you’re under arrest.
 You have rights, and you should remember to use them.
 An officer can only keep you for as long as it takes to complete the purpose of the stop, and you are not obligated to answer any of his or her questions.
-It’s important to be cordial with the officer, but avoid engaging in any conversation.
+It’s important to be cordial with the officer, but avoid engaging

 Say No To Field Sobriety Tests